10 common options

 - Does not charge a penalty if you sell early (but you may have to sell at a lower price if interest rates have changed)

-- Does not guarantee you will make money
+- No guarantee you will make money

 - Risk varies depending on the type of bond